StephenBaca/Chimeric_UCE_reference/README.md

 `mkdir Chimera_ref `

 Copy sequences to directory from exploded_fastas directory and navigate into it.
-THis is where you will build your chimeric reference.
+This is where you will build your chimeric reference.
 ```
 cp exploded_fastas/*.fasta Chimera_ref/

-` cd Chimera_ref/
+cd Chimera_ref/

 ```